pete-mba5/pete-mba5.github.io/_posts/2023-04-21-picture-of-the-day.markdown

 I started readig "Dietari" from Manuel de Pedrolo and "Finding Ultra" from Rich Roll and now, while writing these lines I am realizing that I have to read a fiction book and none of them is one of this kind.
 I will start a new one tonight.

-I have planted more Anemones, 15  and Dhalias, 3,  in my backyard.
+I have planted 15 more Anemones and 3 Dhalias in my backyard.
 Let's see if tomorrow stops raining and I can mow my lawn.

 ![Yellow Tulip](https://lh3.googleusercontent.com/n5jK9rXRvCliwK1ecomoxj0qUtIa_f2i9EVcGdNRdv_ZT3C-N-DthK2z4xYmnNEFDk16O4CRqwFMon69tOuXqRfXg0Eyp2E0HyGLYWRptEKyj-sKCgPhu16UYrKuO-pgzHA1my_Gcg=w2400)*Yellow Tulip*&nbsp;